piyush168713/PulkitSinghDev/README.md

 - 🔭 I’m currently working on a twitter bot
 - 🌱 I’m currently learning Python OOPs
-- 👯 I’m looking to collaborate onmy tech community
+- 👯 I’m looking for collaborations for my tech community ( <a href="https://www.pugroups.in">Programmers Universal Group</a> )
 - 🤔 I’m looking for help with OOPs
 - 💬 Ask me about Programming Concepts, how to work with Google products? and frontend development
 - 📫 How to reach me: <a href="https://twitter.com/pulkits25464056" >Twitter @PulkitS25464056</a>